kdails/SI507_finalproject/README.md

 # Project Title

-Kara Dailey - Scraping NPS, caching, creating a CSV and Database to interface with using Flask.
+Kara Dailey - Scraping NPS, caching, creating a CSV and Database to view with using Flask.

 [Link to this repository](https://github.com/kdails/final_project_checkin)